risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.9/ingest/formats-and-encode-parameters.md

 :::note

-- `FORMAT UPSERT ENCODE PROTOBUF` is supported but NOT RECOMMENDED.
-Because this may disrupt the order of upserts.
+- We support `FORMAT UPSERT ENCODE PROTOBUF` but DON'T RECOMMEND using it, because this may disrupt the order of upserts.
 Because this may disrupt the order of upserts.
 For more details, see the [documentation of Confluent](https://docs.confluent.io/platform/7.6/control-center/topics/schema.html#c3-schemas-best-practices-key-value-pairs).

 - Please distinguish between the parameters set in the FORMAT and ENCODE options and those set in the WITH clause.
 Ensure that you place them correctly and avoid any misuse.